n-arnado/CPU-Scheduling-Visualization/README.md

 (MLFQ)-	Uses multiple levels of queues with different time quanta, promoting/demoting processes based on behavior.

 **Known Issues**
-GUI Version Removed: The Java Swing GUI was previously started but not completed.
-The current version runs only in the console.
+GUI Version is still improved.
 Input validation is minimal.
 Ensure correct values are entered.
 No file I/O: Results are shown only in the terminal and are not saved.